lastnamehurt/ai_developer/README.md

-# aidev - Universal AI Development Environment Manager
+# Universal AI Development Environment Manager

 A universal, profile-based configuration manager for AI development tools that makes onboarding to new machines, projects, and contexts fast and consistent.